Stole (vestment): Protestant

 In Protestant churches, the stole is most often seen as the symbol of ordination and the office of the ministry of Word and Sacrament.
 Stoles are often given by the congregation (sometimes hand-made or decorated) as a love gift at ordination or at other life milestones.
 Generally, Protestant clergy wear the stole in the same manner as Catholic priests—around the back of the neck with the ends hanging down the front (though not crossed).
-Stoles are commonly worn by ordained ministers in Anglican (see below), Lutheran (see below), Methodist (see below), Presbyterian, United Church of Christ, Christian Church (Disciples of Christ), and other denominations.
-The clergy of some other Protestant denominations will wear stoles, though normally those in the less liturgical churches will wear either a pulpit robe (with a preaching scarf) or simply a suit during church services.
+Stoles are commonly worn by ordained ministers in Anglican, Lutheran, and Methodist denominations.
+In less liturgical Protestant denominations, such as the Presbyterian, United Church of Christ, Christian Church (Disciples of Christ), and Unitarian Universalist, clergy traditionally wore either a pulpit robe (with a preaching scarf) or simply a suit during church services, but the wearing of stoles by clergy has increased since the mid-1970s.

 Anglican

 During the English Reformation, the stole, along with most other sacramental vestments, were removed from the Church of England.
 The Oxford Movement began an interest in pre-Reformation worship, and eventually the stole (along with other vestments) were revived among Anglo-Catholic clergy.
 Though today, it is not uncommon for a Low Church priest to wear a stole with choir dress, stricter ones may still object to its use, and wear the tippet instead.
 This re-introduction of the stole continued to cause concern even in the 20th century.
-During the 1950s, the Bishop of London, William Wand, and the Bishop of Oxford, Kenneth Kirk refused to ordain any candidate to the priesthood who would not wear a stole.
+During the 1950s, the Bishop of London, William Wand, and the Bishop of Oxford, Kenneth Kirk, refused to ordain any candidate to the priesthood who would not wear a stole.
 Many candidates objected to wearing it because of their theological and traditional allegiances.
 Finally, Geoffrey Fisher, Archbishop of Canterbury, had to resolve the matter, and instructed that all bishops must not refuse ordination simply because the candidate was unwilling to wear the stole.
 Today, there is less controversy.
 When a stole is used in a deacon's ordination, it may be conferred on him or her and worn over the shoulder.
 At ordination to the priesthood, the newly ordained priest then wears the stole around his or her neck, hanging down in front, either straight down or less commonly crossed across the front of the body and secured with the cincture.